Stitch Fix Inc. (SFIX) stock is nearly perfect except the valuation - The Dwinnex

-Stitch Fix Inc. (NASDAQ: SFIX) closed the day trading at $3.76 down -4.08% from the previous closing price of $3.92.
-In other words, the price has decreased by -$0.1600 from its previous closing price.
-On the day, 2027759 shares were traded.
-SFIX stock price reached its highest trading level at $3.8950 during the session, while it also had its lowest trading level at $3.7150.
+The closing price of Stitch Fix Inc. (NASDAQ: SFIX) was $3.16 for the day, down -4.24% from the previous closing price of $3.30.
+In other words, the price has decreased by -$0.1400 from its previous closing price.
+On the day, 2885756 shares were traded.
+SFIX stock price reached its highest trading level at $3.3000 during the session, while it also had its lowest trading level at $3.1400.

 Sponsored